ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

+This is the old static version.
+I'm only bug fixing and adding server options.

 ### What is ffretv-myththangos?
 ### What is/are the reference(s) to the name?

-## FFRETV is  a project of mine based off mythtv, thangos is a further customized project based off THingOS.
+## FFRETV is  a project of mine based off mythtv, & thingos(buildroot)
 ### ffretv-myththangos is combination/compilation of this.
 *Furthermore, mythtv is based of qt/ffmpeg/mysql, and ThingOS is based off Buildroot.
 I have to say, using Thingos sure helped me not re-invent the wheel.
 After creating this project a while back I made a small  donation to upstream dev for thingos to show my support for his continued efforts.